Kalkitoxin: Balieu et al. synthesis

 This synthesis differentiates itself in that it takes an "assembly line" synthesis approach, as opposed to the conventional iterative synthetic approach taken in previous syntheses which normally necessitate functional-group interconversions and repetitive purifications for aliphatic chain extensions, such as the one found in kalkitoxin.
 This novel approach is achieved through the use of reagent-controlled chain extension of a boronic ester, which relies on a spontaneous 1,2-migration after formation of an intermediate compound incorporating a newly added lithiated benzoate ester building block.

 This allows for control of chirality at each addition by selecting the chirality of each benzoate ester added.
 Furthermore, this avoids repetitive interconversion and purification steps normally required for repeat chain extensions, which increases yield and efficiency and decreases labor.
 This synthesis capitalized on this technique by producing the core aliphatic chain as a single large fragment, and coupled this fragment to the chiral sec-butyl group bearing a carboxylic acid.
 The opposing amino thioether fragment was synthesized separately, and then adjoined and subsequently cyclized following the procedure devised by White et al. In total, this synthesis requires only 7 steps if the initial homologation series is counted as one step.

 Targets

 Kalkitoxin may activate the NMDA receptor.
 It also blocks the voltage-gated sodium channel and the electron transport chain (ETC) complex 1.
 It remains unknown how exactly kalkitoxin binds to the voltage-gated sodium channel.
-Neurotoxin sit 1 and 2 have been ruled out as possible binding sites, whereas neurotoxin site 7 is suggested as binding site for kalkitoxin.
+Neurotoxin sites 1 and 2 have been ruled out as possible binding sites, whereas neurotoxin site 7 is suggested as a binding site for kalkitoxin.
 This is probable, because there is inhibition of the channel by kalkitoxin when deltamethrin, which has positive allosteric effects, is present.
 This could be because molecular determinants for binding are similar in kalkitoxin and deltamethrin.